CombiRWTH/StaffScheduling/docs/user-view/list-of-conditions.md

 ### Free days near weekend
+# --8<-- [start:free-days-near-weekend]
-A schedule is found that increases the number of free days near weekends for employees.
+A schedule is found that increases the number of free days near weekends (Fri, Sat, Sun, Mon) for employees.
+# --8<-- [end:free-days-near-weekend]

 ### Maximize Wishes [^2]